 - When fully loaded the rear compresses and the sidestand is too long.
 So, it was cut down and a stronger piece of tubing was inserted inside with three holes.
 Two nuts were welded onto the original sidestand and one hole drilled through.
 Now it has three changeable height settings.
 A wider footplate was also welded on to stop it sinking in soft ground.

-- Tom Tom Sat-Nav and lockable RAM mount
+- Tom Tom Sat-Nav and lockable RAM mount (since swapped out for our mobile phone instead)

 - The brake pins have both got a piece of steel wire wrapped around them and the bike so they won’t get lost